aspose-slides/Aspose.Slides-API-References/content/cpp/english/aspose.slides/shapecollection/addgroupshape/_index.md

 ## ShapeCollection::AddGroupShape() method

-Creates a new [GroupShape](../../groupshape/) and adds it to the end of the collection.
-[GroupShape](../../groupshape/) frame size and position will be fitted to content when new shape will be added into the [GroupShape](../../groupshape/).
+Creates a new empty group shape and adds it to the end of the shape collection.
+The group\\u2019s frame will automatically adjust to fit any shapes added to it.

 ```cpp
 System::SharedPtr<IGroupShape> Aspose::Slides::ShapeCollection::AddGroupShape() override